cloudfoundry/bosh-bootloader/docs/getting-started-aws.md

-### Getting started aws
+### Getting started: AWS

 This guide is a walkthrough for deploying a BOSH director with `bbl` on AWS.
 Upon completion, you will have the following:

-1. A BOSH director instance in the availability zone of your choice.
+1. A BOSH director
+1. A jumpbox
-1. A set of randomly generated BOSH director credentials.
+1. A set of randomly generated BOSH director credentials
-1. A generated keypair allowing you to SSH into the BOSH director and any instances BOSH deploys.
+1. A generated keypair allowing you to SSH into the BOSH director and any instances BOSH deploys
 1. A copy of the manifest the BOSH director was deployed with
 1. A basic cloud config

 ### Creating an IAM user

 In order for `bbl` to interact with AWS, an `IAM` user must be created.

 This user will be issuing API requests to create the infrastructure such as EC2 instances, load balancers, subnets, etc.